icopy-site/awesome/docs/awesome/awesome-home-assistant.md

 ## Uncategorized

-_Valuable links, that don't fit in any of the above categories (https://github.com/frenck/awesome-home-assistant/blob/master/yet!)._
+_Valuable links, that don't fit in any of the above categories (yet!)._

 * [Room Assistant](https://github.com/mKeRix/room-assistant) - A companion client to handle sensors in multiple rooms.
 * [Home Assistant Companion](https://itunes.apple.com/us/app/home-assistant-open-source-home-automation/id1099568401?mt=8) - iPhone/iPad/iOS App to control and monitor your home remotely.